 - Maintain a tight core and hold in this position for 30-45 seconds at least for a good result.

-If you want to enhance your balance and mobility and strengthen core muscles, you can single-leg modified plank.
+If you want to enhance your balance and mobility while strengthening core muscles, try a single-leg modified plank.
+The single-leg plank involves lifting your one leg off the floor, making it challenging for you to maintain balance.

 Here are the steps to do the single-leg plank: